yzhangcs/parser/README.md

 ## Performance

 Currently, `SuPar` provides pretrained models for English and Chinese.
-The English models are trained on Penn Treebank (PTB) with 39,832 training sentences, while the Chinese models are trained on Penn Chinese Treebank version 7 (CTB7) with 46,572 training sentences.
+English models are trained on Penn Treebank (PTB) with 39,832 training sentences, while Chinese models are trained on Penn Chinese Treebank version 7 (CTB7) with 46,572 training sentences.

 The performance and parsing speed of these models are listed in the following table.
 Notably, punctuation is ignored in all evaluation metrics for PTB, but reserved for CTB7.